kinngh/shopify-node-express-mongodb-app/docs/SETUP.md

 - [ ] NPM Scripts

-  - `update` and `update:check`: Depends on `npm-check-updates` to force update packages to the latest available version.
+  - `update`: Depends on `npm-check-updates` to force update packages to the latest available version.
 Can potentially break things.
   - `dev`: Run in dev mode.
   - `preserve`: For Vite.
   - `build`: Use Vite to build React into `dist/client`.
 If you don't run build, you cannot serve anything in dev / production modes.